stark1tty/awesome-PhD/README.md

 - [NEUROQUERY](https://neuroquery.org/): NeuroQuery is a tool for meta-analysis of neuroimaging studies, relating text queries to activations as well as associations between terms used together in neuroimaging publications.
 More info in the corresponding [paper](https://elifesciences.org/articles/53385).
 - [NEUROSYNTH](https://neurosynth.org/): NeuroSynth is for large-scale, automated synthesis of functional magnetic resonance imaging (fMRI) data.
 You can search for word associations and papers with specific MNI coordinates.

-### Palaeoecology
-- [A COLLECTION OF USEFUL LABORATORY TOOLS](http://polproducts.rits-palaeo.com/): Research Tools developed by Takeshi Nakagawa.
-- [A COLLECTION OF USEFUL SOFTWARE](https://polsystems.rits-palaeo.com/): The programs on this page are all spin-offs from Suigetsu Varves 2006 project.
-They are initially developed for our internal use but also suitable for public use.
-All programs employ very user-friendly interface and run on Microsoft Windows (XP-SP3 or later) on IBM PC compatibles.
-(Polygon and PolyCounter have experimental Macintosh versions, too).

 ### Physical Geography
 - [STAGLAB](https://www.fabiocrameri.ch/staglab/): The easy-to-use, testable and fully reproducible collection of geodynamic diagnostics for mantle convection models.